-Foundational Intermediate Established Advanced The board understands reasoning behind level of reserves set, drivers of deteriorations/ reserve releases and key uncertainties including linkages between reserving and other parts of the business.
+Foundational Intermediate Established Advanced Board challenge The board understands reasoning behind level of reserves set, drivers of deteriorations/ reserve releases and key uncertainties including linkages between reserving and other parts of the business.
 There is appropriate challenge on the appropriateness of the reserves set.
 There is good understanding of the methodology and assumptions in the technical teams.
 Training is provided to the board to understand regulatory requirements and requests are raised for training where there is an identified need.
 The board understands the material uncertainties and potential impact on reserves.
 Where there are material differences between the internal and external estimates these are understood and changes in view are considered.
 The board has a wide range of experience and is able to understand technical concepts presented to them.
 The board is able to provide strong challenge on information presented in committees which improves reserve adequacy and considers relevant historical and external information.
 The board is adept in picking up on emerging issues.
 The board understands how these impact the uncertainty of the reserves and how these have been allowed for in the reserve setting process.
 The board engages a third-party (external or internal) to independently review the reserve estimates.
-Where there are material differences between the internal and external estimates, NEDs consider if a further conversation with the external provider is required. understanding of the reserving process, key actuarial techniques and market issues.
-Limitations are understood and targeted challenge is provided on assumptions, methodology and overall results to help make key decisions. challenge is clearly documented and any material changes are highlighted to the main committee.
+Where there are material differences between the internal and external estimates, NEDs consider if a further conversation with the external provider is required.
+The board has a clear understanding of the reserving process, key actuarial techniques and market issues.
+Limitations are understood and targeted challenge is provided on assumptions, methodology and overall results to help make key decisions.
+The board is proactive in requesting additional information or exhibits to help their understanding.
+The board is able to provide additional insight based on wider views of the business and the market.
+The board understand the less material uncertainties and potential impact on reserves. challenge is clearly documented and any material changes are highlighted to the main committee.
 The board is able to provide guidance on future deep dive exercises to help improve the reserve setting process or better understand potential uncertainty.